marygpresa/TFM/README.md

 **selection analysis (dN/dS)** to identify driver mutations and mechanistic links between mutations and pathway dysregulation.

+# Citation
+Cite this specific workflow as María Granados Presa (2025).
+If published, cite will be updated in this README file.

+I do not recognise authorship of the tools used, please cite tools separately:
+- Hipathia: as specified by Bioconductor DOI: 10.18129/B9.bioc.hipathia https://www.bioconductor.org/packages/release/bioc/html/hipathia.html
+- dndscv: https://github.com/im3sanger/dndscv or DOI: 10.1016/j.cell.2017.09.042  (Martincorena et al., 2017).

 **Abstract**
 This study aimed to evaluate the differential activity of signaling pathways in lung adenocarcinoma (LUAD) and their relationship with somatic mutations after in silico silencing of EGFR.
 Transcriptomic and mutational data from TCGA-LUAD was analyzed determining pathway activity with HiPathia, and assessing selective pressures on genes using the dNdScv model.
-The FoxO signaling pathway emerged as a potential bypass to EGFR inhibition, suggesting its role in therapeutic resistance.
+EGFR knockout leads to strong activation of the FoxO pathway with sex-dependant differences, although significant in both (female and male).
+Suggesting it as a potential bypass or compensatory mechanism to EGFR inhibition should need further approaches.
 Conversely, the oxytocin signaling pathway, mediated by CDKN1A/p21, showed a significant and indirect inhibition, being alarming for disease outcomes.
 This result was reinforced by the identification of genes under positive selection, including EGFR, through dN/dS analysis.
 Notably, the L858R missense mutation provided an evolutive disadvantage, correlating directly with oxytocin CDKN1A pathway silencing and suggesting worse response to EGFR-targeted treatments.
 The integration of functional and evolutionary computational approaches demonstrated effectiveness in directly linking somatic mutations with signaling pathways.
-These results highlight novel mechanisms of resistance and open new perspectives for the development of personalized therapeutic strategies in LUAD.
+These results provide a computational framework complementary for personalized therapeutic strategies in LUAD.

 ---------------------------------------------------------------------------------